Michael78912/tbip/README.rst

 anything, because you havent even specified where to install!!

-that's where the command line comes in handy. you should be able to run this with `python -m tbip <script-name> -d <data-directory>`. this will bundle your data in the installer script, as a zip file encoded in `base64`, to be extracted at runtime and installed from there on.
+that's where the command line comes in handy. you should be able to run this with :code:`python -m tbip <script-name> -d <data-directory>`. this will bundle your data in the installer script, as a zip file encoded in base64, to be extracted at runtime and installed from there on.

 Installation
 ------------
-once I get this up on PyPI, you can install from `pip install tbip`. for now, you can clone it and run it in the current directory.
+once I get this up on PyPI, you can install from :code:`pip install tbip`. for now, you can clone it and run it in the current directory.

 Advanced Usage